MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 ## <a name="tuningstack"></a>Performance tuning the technology stack

-A [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation typically consists of the following components, where the following components can be tuned to improve performance:
+A [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation typically consists of the following components, which can be tuned to improve performance:

 - Client
 - Web Server